 Functions

-Single-row functions return one result row for each row in the query result.
+Single row functions return a result row for each row in the query results.

 Mathematical Functions